 6. Deidre Hunt

 Deidre Hunt had a rough childhood, with her mother confessing to early abuse.
 Unlike other famous sociopaths, Hunt’s love partner was the mastermind of the shooting murder of two young men.
-Her mom says there’s no doubt Deidre had a multiple personality disorder.
+Her mom says there’s no doubt Deidre had multiple personality disorders.
 This switch of personalities and sociopathic tendencies is probably what led her to commit these crimes.

 7. Billy McFarland